Crown–Indigenous Relations and Northern Affairs Canada: Nomenclature

 "First Nation" has been used since the 1970s instead of the word Indian, which some people found offensive.

 The term Indian is used for legal and historical documents such as Status Indians as defined by the Indian Act.
 For example, the term "Indian" continues to be used in the historical and legal document, the Canadian Constitution and federal statutes.
 The then-Aboriginal Affairs and Northern Development Canada used the term Inuit in referring to "an Aboriginal people in Northern Canada, who live in Nunavut, Northwest Territories, Northern Quebec and Northern Labrador.
 The word means 'people' in the Inuit language — Inuktitut.
 The singular of Inuit is Inuk."

 Eskimo is found in historical documents about Canadian Inuit.

-The term Aboriginal is an assimilative word and is commonly used when referring to the three groups of indigenous peoples (First Nations, Inuit, and Métis) as a whole.
+The term Aboriginal is commonly used when referring to the three groups of indigenous peoples (First Nations, Inuit, and Métis) as a whole.
 It is also used by Aboriginal people who live within Canada who claim rights of sovereignty or Aboriginal title to lands.